olcf/olcf-user-docs/profiling/TAU.rst

 	- If you do not declare the TAU_METRICS variable, then by default is used the TIME and the profiling files are not in a folder When the execution ends, there will be one file per process, called profile.X.Y.Z, in this case is just one file, called profile.0.0.0

 - We can export a text file with some information through pprof tool or visualize through paraprof
+- If an application has no MPI, use the arguments --smpiargs="off" for the jsrun

 .. code::